go-task/task/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Bug Report
-description: Use this to make feature requests.
+about: Use this to make feature requests.
 body:
   - type: textarea
     id: description